 CSCI 212 - Data Structures (4)

 Abstract datatypes and data structures are presented.
 Topics include time complexity, linked lists, stacks, queues, lists, hashing, trees, heaps, searching, sorting, and development of object-oriented programming techniques.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: CSCI 211 or CSCI 221.